Mr Zierhut, please introduce yourself, and how did everything start for you?

 Is there a “king strategy”?

 There is no single universal strategy.
 We combine various strategic approaches depending on the situation.
 When it comes to legal measures, a basic distinction must be made between three areas: preventive, detective and repressive measures.
 Preventive measures are the registration of industrial property rights, which creates barriers to market entry against imitators.
 In addition to border seizure, detective measures include monitoring the registers for competing industrial property rights applications.
 Repressive measures are a combination of civil law, administrative and criminal law measures, tailored to the individual case, as well as the involvement of the customs authorities for border seizure.
+In this way, plagiarism can be intercepted and destroyed before it can circulate freely in the market.

 The die is cast.
 This chimpanzee is reading the judge’s mind and predicting the verdict.